AtMostafa/good-coding-practices/workshop/pep8.org.md

 ---

-* Imports are always put at the top of the file, just after module docstring, and before module globals and constants.
+- Imports are always put at the top of the file, just after module docstring, and before module globals and constants.

-    Imports should be grouped in the following order:
+- Imports should be grouped in the following order:

     1. standard library imports, e.g., `import os`
-    2. related third party imports, e.g., `import numpy`
+    1. related third party imports, e.g., `import numpy`
-    3. local application/library specific imports, e.g., `from submodule/helper_functions import some_function`
+    1. local application/library specific imports, e.g., `from submodule/helper_functions import some_function`

     You should put a blank line between each group of imports.

-* Wildcard imports (`from <module> import *`) should be avoided.
+- Wildcard imports (`from <module> import *`) should be avoided.

 ---

 # String Quotes

-In Python, single-quoted strings and double-quoted strings are the same.
+Single-quoted strings (`'this'`) and double-quoted strings (`"this"`) are the same.
 We do not make a recommendation for this.
-Pick a rule and __stick to it__.
+Pick a rule and **stick to it**.

 For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257/).